deauthorizing/x-spoofer/README.md

 ## 👋 Outro
-If for whatever the fuck reason you need support contact @wasthattoomuchforyou on telegram heh Don't pay for larp scripts join @larpforfree today
+If for whatever the fuck reason you need support contact @wasthattoomuchforyou on telegram heh Don't pay for larp scripts join @dontpaytolarp today

 ## 💀 License